Prince Paul of Yugoslavia: Second World War

 When the Second World War broke out in September 1939 by the German invasion of Poland, Yugoslavia declared its neutrality.
 During the Phoney War, Paul arranged for Yugoslavia to step up deliveries of copper to Germany in exchanges for promises that Germany would finally deliver arms that Yugoslavia had paid for in advance but for which Germany kept finding excuses not to deliver.
-Germany also wanted for Yugoslavia to refuse to join the British-inspired "peace front" and even for it to formally align its diplomacy with the Axis powers.
+Germany also wanted Yugoslavia to refuse to join the British-inspired "peace front" and even for it to align its diplomacy formally with the Axis powers.
 In his sympathies, Paul preferred for France and Britain to win the war, but he was markedly afraid of the Wehrmacht.
 Paul repeatedly pressed for a revival of the Salonika Front strategy of First World War by arguing that if French and British forces landed at Thessaloniki, which would place them in a position to aid Yugoslavia, he might lean more towards the Allies.
 During the Phoney War, a popular if erroneous rumour in Croatia that Paul was planning to enter the war on the Allied side and send Croat regiments to man the Maginot Line in France increased support for Croat separatism.

 Such was Paul's desperation for a counterbalance to Germany that he even turned towards the Soviet Union.
 Vasily Strandtman, the Russian chargé d'affaires at the legation in Belgrade in 1914, finally closed the legation in October 1939 under strong pressure from the Yugoslav government.
 In May 1940, an economic agreement was signed with the Soviet Union, and in June 1940, Yugoslavia finally established diplomatic relations with Moscow, being one of the last European states to recognize the Soviet Union.
 In December 1940 and again in March 1941, Paul attempted to have Yugoslavia buy modern military equipment from the Soviet Union.